auxiliumglobal/go-ethereum/README.md

 ## Build and run the node

 Install Go (version 1.7 or later) and a C compiler.
-Then run:
+Then move to directory with this repository and run:

     make geth

+To start the node use the following command:

+    $ ./build/bin/geth --syncmode full

+Upon first start node will begin synchronizing from block 1.
+Due to ChainID fork, initial synchonization with Auxilium network requires some additional steps: once block 2783760 has been downloaded, node should be restarted with the same command

+    $ ./build/bin/geth --syncmode full

+After that, the node can be used as usual.
+Number of the last downloaded block can be seen in the logs of `geth` command, via commands passed to `geth --syncmode full console` or with the help of local HTTP-RPC server.

+All subsequent starts of Auxilium `geth` do not require any additional restarts but work out of the box.

 Please refer to `geth.README.md` for detailed instructions, as well as for description of command line options.